 Teignmouth weather station is located 500m inland on the east side of the town.
 The site consists of a wireless Davis Vantage Pro 2 automatic weather station installed in May 2008 in a sheltered suburban back garden.
 Periodic upgrades to the site have included the addition of automated grass and soil thermometers, a soilmoisture probe, uv sensor and leaf wetness probe.
 I also manually observe snow depth and rainfall from a standard 5 inch rain gauge as this offers a more accurate measure of precipitation for long-term climate statistics.

-Here's a couple of graphs showing monthly rainfall and temperature statistics for 2012 and 2013 alongside the 1981-2010 long-term climate values.
+Here's a couple of graphs showing monthly rainfall and temperature statistics for 2013 and 2014 alongside the 1981-2010 long-term climate values.
 If you click on the series names you can toggle the layers on and off.
 Similarly if you run your mouse over the image you can reveal the actual values for each data point.
-I'll add further climate statistics at a later date.
+I'll add more climate statistics at a later date.

 We're very fortunate in Teignmouth that there's quite a lot of meteorological, climatological and oceanographic monitoring sites in the town.
 Details of them are listed below and the sites are plotted on the map:

 » Official Teignmouth climate station(updated) Run by Teignbridge DC on the Den.
 Daily manual climate observations have been made at 09:00 GMT for over 100 years making it a very impressive & unique record of the town's weather.
 The site meets strict criteria laid down by the Met Office.
 Recent data can be viewed online & a daily report is published in the window of the Resorts Office by the pier